MalteHerrmann/ResearchTendermint/README.md

 and the *NewHeight* step is invoked. <br>
 After commiting, a certain period of time is waited, to include commit signings from slower validators.
-Then, the next block is proposed.<br>
+Then, the next block is proposed
 [[p.1, 4, 7f.
 BucKwoMil18]](https://arxiv.org/abs/1807.04938)
 [[p.4, 6-8 Kwo14]](https://www.semanticscholar.org/paper/Tendermint-%3A-Consensus-without-Mining-Kwon/df62a45f50aac8890453b6991ea115e996c1646e).